 As a Portuguese citizen, you have the inherent right to enter and exit Portugal at any time.
 This provides the freedom to travel internationally while having your home country as a secure base.

-Applying for a passport can do through various pathways, depending on your specific circumstances and eligibility:
+A Portugal passport application can be done through various pathways, depending on your specific circumstances and eligibility:

 1. Portuguese Passport after Legal Residence

-If you have legally reside in Portugal for at least five years, you can apply for a passport.
+If you have legally reside in the country for at least five years, you can apply for a Portugal passport.
 This typically involves demonstrating your long-term residency, compliance with Portuguese laws, and integration into Portuguese society.

 2. Portuguese Passport through Marriage